AlexwellChen/Dependable-melody-player/README.md

 There are different judgment conditions for different boardNum.

-boardNum == 3: noteId % boardNum == myRank, the current board plays this note.
+boardNum == 3: noteId % 3 == myRank, the current board plays this note.

 boardNum == 2: noteId % 2 == 0 Master play, noteId % 2 == 1 Slave play.
 (Current network can only exist one Master and one Slave)